jackyjsy/CVPR21Chal-SLR/readme.md

 https://github.com/kchengiva/DecoupleGCN-DropGraph

 ## License
-This project is released under the Apache 2.0 license.
+This project is released under the Apache 2.0 license with a exception that commercial usage is prohibited.
+If you are interested in a commercial license, please contact us.

 ## Citation
 If you find this project useful in your research, please consider cite: